March 26-30, 2014

 These seminars are unparalleled in the karate world.
 Some of the best instructors from various organizations are coming together from far and wide to carry on a legacy — the legacy of Nakayama Sensei.
 You will see how some instructors focus exclusively on ideas and training methods they picked up in Japan, while others combine their Japan experience with other approaches to training and teaching.
 But from their experience living and training in Japan all of these instructors share one thing: a sense of obligation to pass on their personal insights into karate training.

-What’s in store for Shotokan Legacy Seminars IV…
+What took place at Shotokan Legacy Seminars IV…

 Some sessions open to all ranks and ages